-The same note contains quotation $\langle 7 \rangle$ from Zeuthen, "In this way ...".
-There is no attempt to find out what Zeuthen means by his words - Unguru knows what algebra is, namely from a shorter version of quotation $\langle 55 \rangle$ taken from [Mahoney 1971b: 16].
-Unguru misses that this is from Mahoney's hand a characterization of that algebraic mode of thought which emerges in the seventeenth century and reaches maturity with abstract group theory and perhaps category theory.
+The same note contains quotation <7> from Zeuthen, "In this way ...".
+There is no attempt to find out what Zeuthen means by his words - Unguru knows what algebra is, namely from a shorter version of quotation <55> taken from [Mahoney 1971b: 16].
+Unguru misses that this is from Mahoney's hand a characterization of that algebraic mode of thought which emerges in the seventeenth century and reaches maturity with abstract group theory or perhaps with category theory.
 None of those who have spoken about "Babylonian algebra" or Greek "Geometric algebra" would claim that any of these could be algebra in that sense.
-Unguru also knows that equations means algebra (but see note 7, above).
+Unguru also knows that equations means algebra (but see note 8, above).